Iran accuses France of ‘destabilising’ region

 It came after French Foreign Minister Jean-Yves Le Drian on Friday said Paris was ready to impose new sanctions on Tehran if talks on its missile programme and its regional influence fail to make progress.

-Le Drian also demanded that Iran change its behaviour in the region.
-Iran responded saying "Iran’s missile programme is not negotiable" and warned that "any new sanction by European countries will lead to a review of our relations with them".
+Le Drian also demanded that Iran change its behaviour in the region, specifically regarding its military presence in Syria.
+The Iranian foreign ministry responded saying “Iran’s missile programme is not negotiable” and warned that “any new sanction by European countries will lead to a review of our relations with them”.

+Iran reined in most of its nuclear programme under a landmark 2015 deal with major powers — Britain, China, France, Germany, Russia and the United States — that lifted sanctions on the Iran.

+But in May the United States withdrew from the deal and re-imposed sanctions on Tehran.

 TEHRAN: Iran has accused France of being a destabilising force in the region after its foreign minister threatened new sanctions against Tehran over its missile programme.